Zantac Class Action Lawsuit Information

 However, this is not to say that it’s impossible to develop cancer from your Zantac usage.
 If you’ve had changes in your health recently (such as unintentional weight loss, bloody/tarry stool, weakness, fatigue, or worsening abdominal pain), it’s best to see your doctor to see what the cause is.
 If it’s an unfortunate diagnosis of cancer, then you might want to start thinking about getting some legal counsel against Sanofi.

 Class action lawsuits can take quite some time, so if you get started early, then you can hopefully get the financial recompense by the time you really need it, should your cancer actually be linked to Zantac.
-Experienced attorneys can advise you on the steps to take so you properly document your health and have all the evidence you need to prove the link between your cancer and Zantac.
+Experienced lawyers can advise you on the steps to take so you properly document your health and have all the evidence you need to prove the link between your cancer and Zantac.